-In line with general market practice, Identified staff who earn less than 200 000 euros of variable remuneration for their regulated activity (e.g. board directors' fees, junior portfolio managers...) will not be subject to the mandatory thresholds of 40% deferral and 50% in instruments on the entirety of their annual variable remuneration award.
+- In line with general market practice, Identified staff who earn less than 200 000 euros of variable remuneration for their regulated activity will not be subject to the mandatory thresholds of 40% deferral and 50% in instruments on the entirety of their annual variable remuneration award.
 Nonetheless, they may still have part of their variable remuneration deferred in instruments (as described above), for strategic retention reasons.
-Indeed, a firm-wide progressive grid of deferral (100% in instruments as described above) is applied, function of the variable remuneration award's level (applicable above a defined threshold)

-Thus, for Identified Staff, the 40%5 regulatory deferral percentage (on the entirety of their annual variable remuneration) replaces the firm-wide progressive deferral grid, when their variable remuneration award exceeds 200k€:
+Indeed, a firm-wide progressive grid of deferral (100% in instruments as described above) is applied, function of the variable remuneration award's level (applicable above a defined threshold) - ► Thus, for Identified Staff, the 40%4 regulatory deferral percentage (on the entirety of their annual variable remuneration) replaces the firm-wide progressive deferral grid, when their variable remuneration award exceeds 200k€.